Visits are booked for a specific arrival time. Last entry 4:45pm. Woods close 5:30pm.

 - There will be no mobility scooters, no petting animals in the Animal Barn.
 The Bluebell Barn can only be used for access to Bates Green Garden.
 This means there will be no Book Room or HOPS Stall, neither can any food or drink be served.

 - We are introducing a pre-paid booking system, so for every hour from 10.00am to 4.00pm it will only allow 65 persons maximum in per hour.
+This number may be increased once social distancing adherance has been assessed.
 The Gate House will be redundant as the Information Kiosk will be located at the farm entrance gate, for charity volunteers to check that only visitors with booked and paid slots can enter.
 It is a difficult balancing act to gauge the number of visitors to allow in every hour, without Beatons Wood appearing to be too crowded, but we need sufficient footfall to pay the many and varied expenses involved in running a Bluebell Walk.

 - There would be temporary barriers leading from the front gate towards the toilets, so visitors coming in did not mingle with those leaving.